Crash of small plane in Wisconsin kills 4 family members

 The Green County Sheriff’s Office says the crash happened just after noon Sunday about a mile north of the Monroe Municipal Airport.

 Sheriff Mark Rohloff says the single-engine Cessna 182T went down in a field and struck some trees.
-WKOW-TV reports that Rohloff says the pilot was a grandmother and the three passengers were her daughter and two granddaughters.
-All four died at the scene.
+WKOW-TV reports that Rohloff says the pilot was a grandmother and the three passengers were her 17-year-old granddaughter, 13-year-old grandson and the teens’ mother.

 The Wisconsin State Journal reports that Rohloff says the plane was scheduled to arrive in Monroe after taking off from the Kenosha Regional Airport in the morning.

-Note: This story has been corrected to show that the two grandchildren were a boy and a girl, not both girls.